-Lotus Bend is a 7- acre oasis just 25 minutes south of the center of Austin, Texas that provides a restorative environment that supports the spirit, mind and body by providing recreational programs, curative workshops, and a place to reconnect to nature’s gifts.
+Lotus Bend is a 7-acre oasis just 25 minutes south of the center of Austin, Texas that provides a restorative environment to support the body, mind, and spirit by hosting recreational programs, curative workshops, and a place to connect to nature’s gifts.

-The center main space is 24×24, a total of a cozy 480sqft.
-The connected entry space and the kitchen serving area provide 300 more square feet.
-Adjoining the main space by 8 foot french doors there is the Blue Lotus annex space with sitting loft.
-In addition, there is a second available spill-over room of another 250+ feet.
-The inside of this converted cabin area is comfortably spacious…
+The Center’s main space is 24×24, for a cozy 480 square feet.
+The connected entry space and the kitchen serving area provide 300 additional square feet.
+Adjoining the main space by 8 foot french doors on one end is the Blue Lotus annex space with sitting loft, and on the other end is the Amber annex space which offers another 250+ square feet for break-outs or privacy.

-Our main lodge and meeting room can accommodate up to 35 people with two separate break- out rooms, as well as kitchen, and ample outdoor decking, hiking paths, gardens, fire pit, hot tub, diverse wildlife, beautiful encampment areas all offer a relaxed and restorative experience for you or your small group.
+Our main lodge and meeting room can accommodate up to approximately 30 people with two separate break-out rooms.
+There is a full kitchen, two bathrooms, and ample outdoor decking with seating.
+The sanctuary grounds have walking paths, gardens, meditation areas, a koi pond, a labyrinth, a fire pit, diverse wildlife, and a beautiful wet-weather creek and escarpment that offer a relaxing and restorative experience for you or your group.

 The color of the lotus has an important bearing on the symbolism associated with it: